Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Abstract

 \section{Abstract}

-This work has been motivated by a longitudinal data set on HIV CD4 T$^+$ cell counts from Livingstone district, Zambia.
-The corresponding histogram plots indicate lack of symmetry in the marginal distributions and the pairwise scatter plots show non-elliptical dependence patterns.
-The standard linear mixed model for longitudinal data fails to capture these features.
-Thus it seems appropriate to consider a more general framework for modeling such data.
-In this article, we consider generalized linear mixed models (GLMM) for the marginals (e.g. Gamma mixed model), and temporal dependency of the repeated measurements is modeled by the copula corresponding to some skew-elliptical distributions (like skew-normal/skew-$t$).
-Our proposed class of copula based mixed models simultaneously takes into account asymmetry, between-subject variability and non-standard temporal dependence, and hence can be considered extensions to the standard linear mixed model based on multivariate normality.
-We estimate the model parameters using the IFM (inference function of margins) method, and also describe how to obtain standard errors of the parameter estimates.
-We investigate the finite sample performance of our procedure with extensive simulation studies involving skewed and symmetric marginal distributions and several choices of the copula.
-We finally apply our models to the HIV data set and report the findings.
+This study was sparked by an extensive longitudinal dataset focusing on HIV CD4 T$^+$ cell counts from Livingstone district, Zambia.
+Analysis of the corresponding histogram plots reveals an absence of symmetry in the marginal distributions, while pairwise scatter plots uncover non-elliptical dependence patterns.
+Traditional linear mixed models designed for longitudinal data fail to capture these complexities adequately.
+Therefore, it appears prudent to explore a broader framework for modeling such data.
+In this article, we delve into generalized linear mixed models (GLMM) for the marginals (e.g., the Gamma mixed model), and we address the temporal dependency of repeated measurements by utilizing copulas associated with skew-elliptical distributions (such as the skew-normal/skew-$t$).
+Our proposed class of copula-based mixed models simultaneously accommodates asymmetry, between-subject variability, and non-standard temporal dependence, thus offering extensions to the standard linear mixed model based on multivariate normality.
+We estimate the model parameters using the IFM (inference function of margins) method and outline the process of obtaining standard errors for parameter estimates.
+Through extensive simulation studies covering skewed and symmetric marginal distributions and various copula choices, we assess the finite sample performance of our approach.
+Finally, we apply these models to the HIV dataset and present our findings.